 To each their own.
 India is hot though – heavy foundation and tons of makeup doesn’t work too well here if you aren’t used to the heat.
 I used my bb cream foundation every day, mascara, little bit of eye primer, eye shadow, blush and mascara.
 Some days I just opted for mascara.
 Most likely, half of your makeup will melt off by the afternoon, so I wouldn't waste time worrying about makeup, when you can spend more time exploring this incredible country!

-While I am writing a post on what I packed for India, here are just the clothing items I took.
+While I am writing a post on what I packed for India, here are just the clothing items I took, and some that could work for you.
 In hindsight, I do wish I was just a little more adventurous with colors, though it was difficult to find this kind of clothing before my trip.
 Now, a few months later, I see perfect outfits everywhere I go and am half tempted to buy them for my next trip to India - which I am sure there will be one one day!
 These are the outfits I packed for India:

-Old Navy Various loose fitting tops that covers the butt
+numerous loose fitting tops that covered the butt (t-shirt sleeves and half length sleeves)